 This course is designed to introduce students to the dynamic processes and activities in marketing.
 The experience includes students developing an understanding and skills in the areas of distribution, marketing-information management, market planning, pricing, product/service management, promotion, and selling.
-Also students develop an understanding of marketing functions applications and impact on business operations.
-English language arts, mathematics, and social studies are reinforced. • Work Based Learning Opportunities: Apprenticeship: No Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: Yes Internship: Yes Job Shadowing:
+Students also develop an understanding of marketing functions applications and impact on business operations.
+English language arts, mathematics, and social studies are reinforced.